 ERC grants support projects carried out by an individual researcher ('Principal Investigator') who can employ researchers of any nationality as team members.
 It is also possible to have one or more team members located in a non-European country.

-Vacancies for team members of an ERC project can be published by the Principal Investigator on the Euraxess-Jobs portal.
+Vacancies for team members interested in joining an ERC led research project, can be published on the Euraxess-Jobs portal.